devth/devth.github.com/_posts/2017-02-26-compiled-queries-in-scala.md

 are used instead of names.
 When writing by hand, you could opt to not write these instructions, or add them later if you need them.

-Let's familiarize ourselves with another "pattern" in ASM: instantiating a class and passing arguments to its constructor:
-// TODO?

 ## Compiled queries with ASM

 Let's use this knowledge to compile the query we originally interpreted.
 To